Mills in Altoaragón

 Both mills receive water from the Río Cinca.

-At the time of our first visit in 1995 the door was open and the ground-floor was empty and very clean.
-There was nothing that reminded of the past activities.
-I didn't enter the upper floor, so I can't report on the situation there.
+At the time of our first visit in 1995 the space was empty and there was nothing much that reminded of past activities.
+I didn't take any pictures inside and trying to correct that I went back several times.
+It was not before August 2011 that I found the door open again.

 (6)